outgrow/reaction-marketplace/README.md

-# reaction-marketplace
+# reaction-marketplace (beta)

 [![npm (scoped)](https://img.shields.io/npm/v/@outgrowio/reaction-marketplace.svg)](https://www.npmjs.com/package/@outgrowio/reaction-marketplace)

 A multi-vendor marketplace plugin for Reaction Commerce.
+Still in beta — use at your own risk.

 ## How to use